 This blog shares vegetarian recipes and how to adjust them for the omnivores at the table whether you're in a mixed marriage or cooking for a mixed family.
 Along the way, I share pantry foods to bridge vegetarian and omnivore dinners and lessons I’ve learned for uniting a divided kitchen.

 Over the past three years, I’ve entered recipes in contests on Food 52 and Whole Foods Market Cooking, and have won a few (Roasted Cauliflower Soup with Chimichurri and Poblano Creme Fraiche, Rosemary Ciabatta with Stout Beer, Orange Ricotta Pillows with Lillet Kumquat Compote, Crispy Delicata Rings with Currant, Fennel and Apple Relish, and Farmhouse Harvest Soup).
-I also won first place in Davidson’s Safest Choice Eggs recipe development contest in 2014 for my Huevos Rancheros recipe.
-I’ve taught cooking classes focused on local produce and grains, written for the food section of online magazines Ask Miss A, Our Community Table, and The Weiser Kitchen.
+I also won first place in Davidson's Safest Choice Eggs recipe development contest in 2014 for my Huevos Rancheros recipe.
+I've taught cooking classes focused on local produce and grains, written for the food section of online magazines Ask Miss A, Our Community Table, and The Weiser Kitchen, and am currently a weekly contributor to both The Food Network FN Dish Blog and Parade Community Table.